Titãs: 1985-1989: Into the spotlight

+Around the mid eighties, the band joined the circuit of TV presentations, including Chacrinha.
+They would sometimes perform five times a day and wouldn't always be able to have all members together, because their cars would sometimes get lost amidst the complex logistics.

 In November 1985, Tony Bellotto and Arnaldo Antunes were arrested for heroin traffic and transportation.
 It is considered by the band as the climax of their first crisis, started with the first two albums low sales.
 Also, the episode made so much of an impact in the band that the next album, Cabeça Dinossauro, released in June 1986, contained a lot of tracks criticizing public institutions ("Estado Violência" and "Polícia"), as well as other "pillars" of the Brazilian society and indeed society in general ("Igreja" and "Família").
 The heavy and punk-influenced rhythms and the forceful lyrics, characteristic of the band in this phase, are fully represented in this album which is considered by the critics one of the best works of the group and one of the landmarks of the Brazilian rock.

 Jesus não Tem Dentes no País dos Banguelas, released in the end of 1987, continued in the same vein as the previous album in tracks like "Nome aos Bois", "Lugar Nenhum" and "Desordem", however adding samplers in tracks like "Corações e Mentes", "Todo Mundo quer Amor", "Comida" and "Diversão".
 After some international performances, the band recorded some of their hits in live Montreux Festival and released Go Back in 1988.
 The biggest hit to come out of Go Back was a live version of the song "Marvin" which is a re-invented version of "Patches" by Clarence Carter made famous by Elvis.
 Still in 1988, they guest performed on the song "Tempo" (written by Antunes and Miklos) of Sandra de Sá's 1988 self-titled album.

 The producer Liminha (a former adjunct member of Os Mutantes) was always an important associate of the band since Cabeça Dinossauro, and this association arrived to its climax in Õ Blésq Blom (1989), one of the most popular productions of the band by that time.
 Some of the prominence tracks: "Miséria", "Flores", "O Pulso" and "32 Dentes".
 One of the prominent features of this work was the special guest appearance of a couple of improvisors, called Mauro and Quitéria, discovered by the band at a beach in Recife.